 “As your King Holiday Parade planners for the past thirty-seven years, we have worked diligently to make this event inclusive of all races, creeds and religions,” Doyle said.
 “The number of parade participants and on-lookers suggests that we have been successful.”

 Dr. King received the Nobel Peace Prize in 1964 for combating racial inequality through nonviolence.
 He was an American pastor, activist, humanitarian and leader in the African-American Civil Rights Movement.
 The use of peaceful civil disobedience based on his Christian beliefs advanced civil rights and earned him worldwide recognition.

 A special point of emphasis in the parade this year will be the enforcement of the prohibition against throwing candy from vehicles of parade participants.

 “There is a city ordinance against this and we have asked law enforcement and parade marshals to be particularly vigilant in enforcing this law,” Doyle said.
 “The proper procedure is to have someone in each organization to walk along and hand out candy rather than throwing it.
 Also, each entry must provide one parade marshal to work with the coalition.”

-Also on Sunday, the OKC MLK Holiday Coalition will co-sponsor the NAACP/Jewish Cross Cultural Program at 6 p.m. at the Temple B’nai Israel, 4901 N. Pennsylvania Avenue.
+On Sunday, the OKC MLK Holiday Coalition will co-sponsor the NAACP/Jewish Cross Cultural Program at 6 p.m. at the Temple B’nai Israel, 4901 N. Pennsylvania Avenue.

-For more event details, visit www.okcmlk.org.
+For more event details and updates, visit www.okcmlk.org.